 A feedback loop that takes a little longer to become apparent is the daily mid-afternoon sweet snack that starts to show up around your midriff.
 Or inversely, the morning run that over time brings about a number of physical benefits including stamina and strength.

 A butterfly pollinates an apple flower and with the input of nutrients from the soil, rain and heat and light from the sun the flower transforms itself into an apple.
-When you’re munching on that delicious juice apple you are eating the feedback that the butterfly’s pollinating worked.
+When you’re munching on that delicious juicy apple, you are eating the feedback that the butterfly’s pollinating worked.

 The melting of the Arctic ice is a human caused feedback loop that has developed over decades.
 This melting, along with other forms of feedback, has alerted us to the fact that the overall temperature on Earth has increased.
 Continue reading >>